d2l-ai/d2l-en/chapter_convolutional-neural-networks/lenet.md

 Note that the height and width of the representation at each layer throughout the convolutional block is reduced (compared to the previous layer).
-The convolutional layer uses a kernel with a height and width of 5, which with only $2$ pixels of padding in the first convolutional layer and none in the second convolutional layer leads to reductions in both height and width by 2 and 4 pixels, respectively.
+The first convolutional layer uses a kernel with a height and width of 5, and a $2$ pixels of padding compensates the reduction in its original shape.
+While the second convolutional layer applies a same shape of
+$5 x 5$ kernel with no padding, which results in reductions in both height and width by 4 pixels.
 Moreover each pooling layer halves the height and width.
 However, as we go up the stack of layers, the number of channels increases layer-over-layer